Dhruv-Soni/madlibs/GSVLabsAssignment/gsvlabsassignment/README.md

 sudo mongod
 ```

+if using mac, with catalina update try this for mondo db server: https://stackoverflow.com/questions/58283257/mongodb-cant-find-data-directory-after-upgrading-to-mac-os-10-15-catalina

-run on localhost:8080. if 8080 is in use, open the window where the server is running, it will show you the port of the localhost to connect to.
+run on http://localhost:8080/. if 8080 is in use, open the window where the server is running, it will show you the port of the localhost to connect to.

 if it fails at startup, just "ctrl + c" and re-run the server and and mongo instance, once again